faiyaz7283/dashtam-api/docs/development/guides/index.md

 When adding new guides to this directory:

-1. Choose appropriate [template](../../templates/guide-template.md) - Use for step-by-step how-to guides
+1. Choose appropriate guide-template.md (located in docs/templates/) - Use for step-by-step how-to guides
 2. Include clear prerequisites and requirements
 3. Provide complete code examples with explanations
 4. Use [Mermaid diagrams](mermaid-diagram-standards.md) for visual concepts